adriamanu/personal-website/content/home/experience.md

   * Managing company's infrastructure on Azure using **Shell** and **Nodejs** scripts / **Terraform** and **Ansible**.
   * Administration of kubernetes clusters.
   * Creation, maintenance and improvement of microservices for our applications using **Nodejs** (Typescript for some apis) + **Express** + **Postgresql**/**Elasticsearch**/**Redis**.
-  * Code reviews and pair programming with other developers.
+  * Code reviews and pair programing with other developers.

   **Technologies and tools**:
   * Javascript (Nodejs / Typescript)